 In October 2008, the Group acquired a 100% of interest in Beta Steel Corp.
 The acquired company was consolidated by the Group for the first time as at the effective date of obtaining control, which management considers to be October 2008.
-The initial amount paid to the sellers \$190,442 is subject to adjustment in accordance with the terms of the share purchase agreement.
+The initial amount paid to the sellers was \$190,442.
 The remaining amount of the purchase price totaled \$161,023 was paid to certain banks as repayments of Beta Steel Corp.'s loans in accordance with the share-purchase agreement provisions.